-An intermediate backbend pose which provides your entire back with a good stretch and brings flexibility and strength to your back.
+An intermediate backbend pose which provides your entire back a good stretch and brings flexibility and strength to your back.
 It helps to build a perfect posture.
 This pose stretches out your spine and chest and helps you to feel more energized.

 This asana is pronounced as sha-la-BAHS-anna, Sanskrit- शलभासन.
 The Salabhasana posture resembles a locust or grasshopper after you enter into this pose.
 This is one of the poses of 12 basic asanas of the Hatha yoga sequence.

 - Strengthens and tones abdominal organs and helps in digestion.